JoshuaWise/ssh-bridge/README.md

 #### Using cached credentials

 In general, a `privateKey`, `password`, or `challengeHandler` must be provided for authentication purposes.
 However, if the `ssh-bridge` daemon had previously facilitated a connection to the same username/hostname/port, it may have cached credentials available.
 You can optimistically try connecting via cached credentials by omitting `privateKey`, `password`, and `challengeHandler`.
 If authentication fails, then you should fall back to providing your own credentials.
 This workflow can alleviate the user from needing to manually enter credentials every time.
-Note that the daemon never caches credentials for the "keyboard-interactive" authentication method (only for "publickey" and "password" authentication methods).
+Note that the daemon never caches credentials for the "keyboard-interactive" authentication method (only the "publickey" and "password" authentication methods are cached).

 ### client.reuse(*params*) -> *Promise&lt;object>*